[In regular years read with Parashah 28, in leap years read separatly]

 Circumcision on the eighth day is a reminder of the redemptive promises HaShem gave to Avraham.
 B’resheet 17:12 states “he that is eight days old shall be circumcised among you, every man child in your generations, he that is born in the house, or bought with money of any stranger, which is not of thy seed.”
 The circumcision of a male child on the eighth day was a sign that the covenant between HaShem and Avraham was still in effect.

 As a result, every time a male child became circumcised HaShem was declaring that He would deliver Avraham’s descendants and give them a land to possess.
-B’resheet 17:8 states “I will give unto thee, and to thy seed after thee, the land wherein thou art a stranger, all the land of Canaan, for an everlasting possession; and I will be their God.”
+B’resheet 17:8 states “I will give to thee, and to thy seed after thee, the land wherein thou art a stranger, all the land of Canaan, for an everlasting possession; and I will be their God.”
 HaShem’s promise to Avraham and his descendants guaranteed that His salvation resided in Yisrael.

 By Rabbi Yaakov ben Yosef – ABOUT-Torah.org